smendoza787/blog/_posts/2017-10-28-action-cable.md

 ![Imgur](https://i.imgur.com/JUkukJv.png)

-That, and a while lot of SCSS which I had a great experience with and had fun learning :) :
+That, and a whole lot of SCSS which was my first real go at using it in a Rails environment:

 ![Imgur](https://i.imgur.com/U5mhdNv.png)